huderlem/poryscript/README.md

 }
 ```

-Use `raw` and `raw_global` to include raw bytecode script.
-Anything in a `raw` or `raw_global` statement will be directly included into the compiled script.
+Use `raw` to include raw bytecode script.
+Anything in a `raw` statement will be directly included into the compiled script.
 This is useful for defining data or long text.
 ```
 script MyScript {
     lock